 Then it also features a Hybrid CMOS AF III system and doesn’t suffer from a notoriously slow AF system like its predecessors.
 There is a noticeable improvement as the EOS M5 takes advantage of Canon’s latest sensor technology paired with ever-efficient Dual Pixel CMOS AF.

 Then this screen can also be tilted upwards by 85 degrees for waist-level shooting, and also downwards by 180 degrees for those who are tempted to take a selfie with your M5.
-Thus, it provides vary angle shooting making it versatile.
+Thus, it provides various angle shooting, making it versatile.

-Then this EOS M5 is also the most connected of all Canon cameras we have ever come across as not only does it have Wi-Fi and NFC, but also has low-power Bluetooth which allows constant connection to be maintained between the camera and smart devices.
+Then this EOS M5 is also the most connected of all Canon cameras we have ever come across.
+Not only does it have Wi-Fi and NFC, but it also has low-power Bluetooth, which allows constant connection to be maintained between the camera and smart devices.
 It promises easy transfer of images and sharing of images online as well.

-The only surprisingly drawback it has is the absence of 4K video which almost all new rivals have taken up.
+The only surprising drawback it has is the absence of 4K video, which almost all new rivals have taken up.
 But the EOS M5 has stuck with 1080p video.
-This is a drawback but all the other features make up for it.
+This is a drawback, but all the other features make up for it.
 The portability and compactness make it a real catch.

-All in all this EOS M5 is one of the Canon’s best mirrorless camera yet.
-It is indeed a capable piece of kit but the only thing that held it back is the hefty price.
+All in all, this EOS M5 is one of Canon’s best mirrorless cameras yet.
+It is indeed a capable piece of kit, but the only thing that held it back is the hefty price.